werckme/werckmeister-component/README.md

 Set an url of an css file, to override the default css of the snippet. https://jsfiddle.net/y53647x8/

-### `wm-audiobuffer-size`
-Set the buffer size of the players audio node.
-Must be power of 2.

 ### `wm-soundfont-url`
 Set the repo url.
 See [Soundfont Server](https://github.com/werckme/soundfont-server).